Schmutsi/Network-Operating-System/DHCP.md

 option routers 192.168.2.1;
 }
 ```

 In here we create specify two ranges of ip addresses that will can be used by the external devices.
 We specify the subnet and netmask of the network, and then the range of ips.
-The `option router` line specify which gateway to rely on, the ip address of the interface on the router.
+The `option routers` line specify which gateway to rely on, the ip address of the interface on the router.

-Finally we get /etc/default/isc-dhcp-server
+Finally, we get _/etc/default/isc-dhcp-server_
-and precise wich interfaces to listend too.
+and precise which interfaces to listen too.

 ```
 INTERFACESv4="ens3"
 INTERFACESv6=""
 ```

 the interface linked to the router is ens3 in server one.

 Then we just have to restart the server to make it work.

 ```
 sudo service isc-dhcp-server restart
 ```

-now that the dhcp is configured on server1
+Now that the dhcp is configured on server1

-We need to instal a relay on the router.
+We need to install a relay on the router.

-we install isc-dhcp-relay
+We install isc-dhcp-relay

 ```
 sudo apt-get install isc-dhcp-relay
 ```

 get to get /etc/default/isc-dhcp-relay
-and provide wich interfaces to listend too, and the dhcp server's private ip address.
+and provide which interfaces to listen to, and the dhcp server's private ip address.

 ```
 enter code here
 ```

 in the file /etc/dhcp/dhcp.conf we precise the address of the dhcp server.

 ```
 enter code here
 ```

 Finally, we just have to modify the 'static' in server client's /etc/interface.d/50-cloud-init with dhcp to make it all work

 ```
 enter code here
 ```

 Then we just have to restart the server to make it work.

 ```
 sudo service isc-dhcp-relay restart
 ```